I Left My Heart in the Mountains

 I’m a self-professed mountain girl/mountain lover/ mountain climber.
 Except that here’s the thing: I don’t even live in the mountains – not even close!

-Last year I traded in my mountain lifestyle for a new and exciting opportunity on the other side of the country – and I wouldn’t change that decision or change my new life for the world!
+Years ago I traded in my mountain lifestyle for a new and exciting opportunity on the other side of the country – and I wouldn’t change that decision for the world!
 But I must confess what I can’t shake…the mountains stole my heart.
 Here’s why:

 I have never in my life claimed to be an adventurer or outdoors lover – until I started hiking in the mountains.
 With the lovely, lush green forests and foothills, the tantalizing teal lakes hidden away like a secret prize waiting to be found, and those stunning sky-high jagged peaks, it was love at first sight.
 But more than that, hiking in the mountains became an immediate passion because of the way it made me feel.
 I was able to just be the real me and connect with the version of myself that felt the most authentic and true.

 Being surrounded by the mountains has a powerful effect on something deeper.
 It’s as if being amidst something greater than ourselves, changes our perspective and insight on life and the things that really matter.
 Somehow without trying, you are able to confront your demons, re-evaluate your problems or your goals or your desires – you are able to widen your perspective and reflect on ‘the big picture’.